 Then the next request comes in.
 Another Figma file.
 Another build.
 Another week.

-The developer is not failing.
-They are operating within the constraints of how they were engaged.
+The developer isn’t failing.
+They’re operating within the constraints of how they were engaged.
 Build this page.
 Ship it.
 Move to the next ticket.

-But Webflow is not meant to be used this way.
-The platform's entire value proposition is velocity at scale.
+But Webflow isn’t meant to be used this way.
+The platform’s entire value proposition is velocity at scale.
 You should be able to build landing pages in minutes, not days.
 Your marketing team should be able to drag components into place without touching code or waiting for developer availability.

 When you treat Webflow like a traditional development platform, you get traditional development timelines.
 You lose the entire reason you chose Webflow in the first place.